Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

 30 km from Ponte de Lima you will find Viana do Castelo, a city known for its Santa Luzia Basilica, its view over the river, the sea and the city centre.

-Once you have visited the basilica and the historic center, travel south to Porto.
+Once you have visited the basilica and the historic centre, travel south to Porto.
 You can make the trip without any stops or stop in one of the many beaches along the way.

 Of the things to do in Portugal you should definitely explore the historic centre of Porto on foot or on public transportation – if you haven’t done it yet, return the rental car (or park your car).
 These are the places you can’t miss: